travelmarx/spotifyplaylistpython/README.md

 This Python web app reads a Spotify playlist ID and returns a visual and textual summary of the tracks in the playlist.
 It uses [Flask](https://flask.palletsprojects.com/en/2.1.x/), a micro web framework written in Python.

+For an example of this code in action, see the blog post [Visualizing a Spotify Playlist - Simple Python Flask Web App Container Running Locally or in Azure](https://blog.travelmarx.com/2022/09/visualizing-spotify-playlist-simple-python-flask-web-app-container.html).

 The code was designed for use in Azure, running as a container in App Service (free tier service).
 (Specifically, the Python web app code is built into a Docker container and run on App Service.)
 However, the code is general enough to be used with other cloud services or situations.
 Or, you can just run the code locally and still read playlists without deploying the code to a cloud service.

 We also show how to run this sample code as well as what went into building the sample, if you are curious.
 The [Spotipy](https://spotipy.readthedocs.io/en/master/) lightweight Python library is used to interface with Spotify's Web API.
 It requires a client id and secret, which you can get from the [Spotify Web API Tutorial](https://developer.spotify.com/documentation/web-api/quick-start/).